AORC Events Calendar Update - Motorcycling Australia

-The Yamaha Australian Off-Road Championship (AORC) presented by MXStore, has made the decision to cancel the up-coming rounds of the championship scheduled to be held August 29-30, 2020, at Nowra, NSW.
+The Yamaha Australian Off-Road Championship (AORC) presented by MXStore has made the decision to cancel Round 7 and 8 of the Championship which was to be held at Omeo, Victoria on September 19 and 20.

-Due to the COVID-19 pandemic and recent spike in cases in Victoria and NSW, state borders restrictions have made the event impossible to go ahead.
+Due to the recent announcement of lockdown in Victoria and the spike in cases in Victoria and NSW, as well as the state border restrictions, unfortunately this has made the event impossible to go ahead.

-AORC management will continue to monitor the potential impacts this may have on the current remaining 2020 championship dates.
+AORC will continue to monitor State Government COVID-19 restrictions and their potential impacts this may have on the current remaining 2020 championship dates.

-However, the decision to cancel the Nowra round will not impact the NSW Off-Road State title on the same weekend, which will still go ahead as planned.

-The AORC team has now moved forward to bring in the backup date for the weekend of November 14-15, with the venue and state to be confirmed at a later stage.

-AORC appreciates the efforts of all who support the championship, our riders, officials, and loyal sponsors for their support and patience during the COVID-19 pandemic.
+AORC appreciates the efforts of all who support the championship, our riders, officials, in addition to our loyal sponsors for their support and patience during the COVID-19 pandemic.

 AORC remains dedicated to racing in 2020 and we will keep you up to date as the information is made available.